alfredxiao/jackplay/README.md

 31. Use jdk logging
 32. refactor project building structure
 33. refactor the redefine pane (not to confuse with drop down list)
+34. when redefine... pane is closed with currentTarget(method input box) changed, the outer input box doesn't reflect this